forfudan/MojoMiji/src/docs/advanced/ownership.md

 Good news that you can fulfill most of your needs without using unsafe pointers.
 Unsafe pointers are only needed either when you want to program for some data types for which you have to manage the memory manually, or when you want to program for some data types that needs low-level memory manipulation for performance reasons.

-In some other programming languages, such as C and C++, unsafe pointers are the default way to access values in memory.
-In Mojo, however, unsafe pointers are not the default way.
-It is more verbose and explicit, so that you do not want to type it unless you really need it.
+In some other programming languages, such as C and C++, unsafe pointers are the default way to access values in memory and the syntax is simple.
+In Mojo, however, using unsafe pointers is more verbose, so that you do not want to type it unless you really need it.

 So, just use the safe pointers and enjoy the benefits that Mojo brings you!